tim-minter/wordpress-on-ibm-cloud/README.md

    ```
 ### Reset admin/user password

-There are a load of ways to do this, however by far the quickest and most painless I found was simply to launch the "exec" console on the wordpress pod within the Kubernetes dashboard.
-The same "way in" can be achieved using the kubectl command line.
+Connect to a Wordpress pod either by launching the "exec" console on the wordpress pod within the Kubernetes dashboard or by using the kubectl command line.
 Once "in" the pod you basically see something like what you'd see if Wordpress was running on a single server.
-Changing things inside a Kubernetes pod is not necessarily a good thing to do because your change will likely be overwritten as only specific storage is persistent.
-What you are seeing is the contents of an image (the pod contents will be recreated from this image - stored in a repository somewhere, every time the pod is destroyed and created again - which could be regularly).
-In the case of Worpdress on Kubernetes the only storage that is persistent is the database.
-The command we are going to run just updates that databaase though so we're all good!
+Change directory to the /bitnami/wordpress folder.
+The command we are going to run just updates the database.

 Once connected to the console of the pod (via the Kubernetes dashboard UI or shh) and issuing a ls command you see the following...